 The four toured during the summer of 1970, but by the time they released their second album, "Four Way Street", egos and frayed nerves had caused the band to split.
 Crosby and Nash both released solo albums as well as touring and recording together during the early seventies.
 Young continued as a solo act, as did Stills, who scored a number 4 hit with "Love The One Your With", in 1971.

-By 1974, they toured together again, but Young insisted on travelling separately.
+By 1974, they toured together again, but Young insisted on traveling separately.
 Stills and Young released a duet album, "Long May You Run" in 1976, and once again Young made a sudden exit during their tour of 1976.

 Now just "Crosby, Stills and Nash", the remaining trio released the quadruple-platinum album, "CSN", which yielded the #7 hit, "Just A Song Before I Go" in 1977, and continued to tour together.
 Their next L.P. would wait until 1982, when "Daylight Again" produced two top twenty singles, "Wasted On The Way" (#9) and "Southern Cross" (#18).